shaloo/docs.arcana/docs/howto/onboard_users/wallet_pwdless_login.md

   root_rel_path: ../..
 ---

-# Build Passwordless Auth
+# Build Password-free Auth

-In this guide, you will learn how to enable passwordless authentication and onboard dApp users.
+In this guide, you will learn how to enable password-free authentication and onboard dApp users.

 ## Prerequisites